-LBC is the acronym for LocalBitcoins, the once-trusty platform for anonymous purchase of cryptocurrency.
+LBC is the acronym for LocalBitcoins, the once-trusty peer-to-peer platform for anonymous purchase of cryptocurrency.

 Localbitcoins started as a forum-style marketplace where you could find vendors near your location, chat with them to set up a meeting and then finalize the trade in person.
 Over time online payment methods were added and you could buy and sell crypto with verified or unverified digital wallets like Skrill, or you could do bank transfers.